david-rockwood/fimpad/README.md

 With FIMpad, you can have AI sessions with a local LLM in a notepad-like text editor.
 You can do fill-in-the-middle generation at any point in a text file.
 If you do fill-in-the-middle at the very end of a text file, it works like completion.
 Fill-in-the-middle is a versatile and quick way to help with story writing and coding, among many other things.

-FIMpad can also chat with the LLM.
-A text document is a good interface for LLM chat because you can edit chat history, and because you can save a text file that works as a save state for the session.
-You can save prefills the same way.
-You can resume a session at a later date by simply reopening the text file.
-You can save notes outside the chat blocks.

-## The Two Tag Classes
+## Tag Basics

-There are two classes of tags in FIMpad: FIM tags and Chat tags.
-The FIM tags enable fill-in-the-middle insertion of text from a LLM into the text file.
-The Chat tags enable chat with a LLM using system, user, and assistant messages.
+FIMpad uses triple-bracket tags to trigger and control fill-in-the-middle insertion of text from an LLM into the text file.

 ## FIM tags